behzad-azadi2693/kubernetes-django/README.md

-# Kubernetes
 ```
-#running django app with kubernetes or DockerCompose
+running django app with kubernetes or DockerCompose in develope,deployment,kubernetes status
 ```

 ***